I grew up in London but over the years have lived and worked in a number of different countries and cultures.

 I am an accredited member of both the UK Council For Psychotherapy (UKCP) and the British Association For Counselling and Psychotherapy (BACP) – the two principal accrediting bodies for counsellors and psychotherapists working in private practice.
 Both bodies have extensive and rigorous criteria for accreditation.

-I am a Certified Transactional Analyst and member of both the European Association of Transactional Analysis and the International Association of Relational Transactional Analysis.
+I am a Certified Transactional Analyst and member of the International Association of Relational Transactional Analysis.